dalawey1/metrix-js/README.md

 # Your Metrics Package

-A simple metrics package for web applications.
-Compatible with Angular, React, and Vue.
+A simple metrics package for web applications( Compatible with Angular, React and Vue) and Node.

 ## Installation